SamiraBelkhiri/saturday-test/README.md

   apt <!-- Advanced packaging tool.
 Allows to perfon installation of new software packages-->

-  1. check if git is installed on your computer by using the command: git <!-- if git is installed you will get a lot of explantion-->
+  1. check if git is installed on your computer by using the command: git --verion <!-- if git is installed you will get a lot of explantion-->
-      git --version

   ## Configure git